EB-5 News Archive for the ‘US Immigration News’ Category

 Recently, EB-5 investors experienced long waiting periods from the time an I-526 petition was filed until it was approved.
 With the new processing times released by USCIS, the wait period has been greatly reduced, and at this time, USCIS is processing petitions as follows:

 What happens if my child is less than 21 years old when I apply for EB-5, but over 21 by the time I’m approved?

 By Fred Burgess

-From petitioning the USCIS to choosing a credible RC project to invest in, Exclusive Visas will see to it that the investor has all the information necessary to make the best of the EB-5 opportunity.
+Aging out can be avoided with proper advisement.
+An Exclusive Visas EB-5 Consultant will assist the investor by providing trustworthy investment strategies that make the program work for the investor and their family.
+From petitioning the USCIS to assisting the client in choosing a credible project to invest in, Exclusive Visas will see to it that the investor has all the information necessary to give them peace-of-mind while making the best of the EB-5 opportunity.

 Contact Exclusive Visas Today for more Information on the EB-5 Program

 After a year long hiatus USCIS has returned to holding quarterly EB-5 stakeholder meetings inviting those involved in the EB-5 world to participate.
 Those attending ranged from attorneys to agents to petitioners.
 During the engagement, USCIS officials solicited feedback from stakeholders regarding Form I-526, Immigrant Petition by Alien Entrepreneur and e-filing in USCIS ELIS.